santhoshkrishnan30/AI-Coding-Agent/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the [MIT License](https://github.com/santhoshkrishnan30/AI-Coding-Agent/blob/main/LICENSE) – see the LICENSE file for details.

 ## 🙏 Acknowledgements